pau-lin/Polymacs/README.md

 # Polymacs
 Polymacs is a SuperMemo-inspired Emacs package intended for self-learners.
 [SuperMemo](https://www.super-memory.com/) is a learning method and software developed by Piotr Woźniak since 1985, which has introduced and implemented many techniques for lifelong and autodidactic learners, such as [incremental learning](https://super-memory.com/help/il.htm) and [spaced repetition](https://supermemo.guru/wiki/Spaced_repetition).
 I plan to adapt these techniques into the Emacs environment, taking advantage of its rich ecosystem.

-Polymacs aims to be fast, scalable, future-proof, and modular, providing a robust open-source solution for self-taught learners, adaptable to their individual needs.
+Polymacs aims to be fast, scalable, future-proof, and modular, providing a robust open-source and adaptable solution for self-taught learners.

 ## Installation
 This package isn’t available on MELPA yet, so both it and its dependencies need to be installed manually.